Last Updated on February 17, 2023 by Joanne Harper

 Marine hermit crabs forge symbiotic relationships with sea anemones.
 Anemones ward off predators with stinging tentacles in exchange for a share of the hermit crabs’ food.

 Are Wild Hermit Crabs at Risk from Predators?

 For hermit crabs, dangers are all around them, as they’re small and comparatively docile.
 Hermit crabs are seen as an easy target by many larger species.

-Even then, hermit crabs will not wander the beach with abandon.
-If you spot a hermit crab in the wild, it is out for a reason.
-Usually, it will be looking for food a new shell.
+Even then, hermit crabs won’t wander the beach with abandon.
+If you see a hermit crab in the wild, it’s exploring for a reason.
+Usually, it’ll be looking for food, water, or perhaps a new shell.

 How Do Hermit Crabs Detect Predators?

 Hermit crabs detect threats by sight, such as sudden movements, in their extensive field of vision.

 Hermit crabs don’t have good hearing, but they can detect vibrations.
 If they hear something untoward, they’ll hide.
 They’re more vulnerable to predation if distracted by white noise, such as boat engines.